My daughter was guessing words instead of actually reading them.

 When we worked on the letter A, her job was to find every flashcard that started with that sound and place it on the page.

-Simple, right?
-But here’s what made it work: she couldn’t just guess anymore.
+But here is what made it work: she could not just guess anymore.

 2. Tracing Words, Not Just Letters